game tic-tac-toe

 Example 3: Finding the Winning Line

-X has center and corner.
+X has center, O has corner.
 The ODE identifies the diagonal threat:

-Position 02 and 20 score highest (0.522) because they create two-way threats: each completes one diagonal while opening another winning path.
+Positions (0,2) and (2,0) score highest (1.39) because they create two-way threats: each completes one diagonal while opening another winning path.
 The model's pattern collectors naturally amplify these fork positions.

 Example 4: Must-Block Situation